 -

-Hip Dysplasia - What is it?
+- What is it?
 A genetic condition where the hip joint doesn’t fit into the hip socket properly.

 - Symptoms: Difficulty rising, reluctance to engage in physical activity, and limping.